fenago/nlp-fundamentals/lab_guides/Lab_7.md

 =======

-In this chapter, we learned about the motivations behind converting human language in the form of text and speech into mathematical structures such as scalars, vectors, matrices, and tensors.
+In this lab, we learned about the motivations behind converting human language in the form of text and speech into mathematical structures such as scalars, vectors, matrices, and tensors.
 This helps machine learning algorithms to execute mathematical functions on them,